 The capital of Arizona, this populous desert city offers residents the year-round warmth they come to expect from the state as well as numerous cultural spaces.
 With multiple museums and science centers, the Arizona Opera and Ballet Arizona, and the five-day fine art festival Art Detour, residents have no shortage of arts and entertainment.

 One of Phoenix’s many popular suburbs, Mesa is highly sought-after for retirees looking for iconic Arizona landscapes.
-The city is located within the Sonoran Desert, so residents can golf, hike at Papago Park and Usery Mountain Regional Park, and dine outside while taking in the famous rust-colored mountains in the distance.
+The city is located within the Sonoran Desert, so residents can golf, hike at Papago Park or Usery Mountain Regional Park, and dine outside while taking in the famous rust-colored mountains in the distance.

 Mesa also has a vibrant live theater and art scene.
 The Mesa Arts Center is the cultural hub of the city, encompassing four performance venues for comedy, dance, music, and seasonal events.
 The Arizona Museum of Natural History and Mesa Historical Museum are also found in the city, as well as over 200 sculptures lining the city’s downtown streets.